-A fart-in-the-universe quest to pinpoint utterly sad human behaviour.
+A fart-in-the-universe quest to pinpoint utterly sad human behavior.

 A general pessimistic view of the world is the foundation of the company.
 Humanistic values and common sense seem to be disintegrating, both globally and domestically.
 The company is however well aware of theatre being a microscopic player in universal contexts, with virtually no significant influence on any larger matters.
 But the idea of making a contribution for the better is as valid as ever, if ever so marginal.
 The company therefore humbly defines its ambition as a fart-in-the-universe quest to pinpoint utterly sad human behaviour.